Whether they are brewers or booksellers, artisan businesses are gaining traction.

 Design for conversations changes the branch in line with what customers want.

-It may seem obvious to those of you in business, however, it is surprising how many designers are not tuned in to the value their work has in growing and retaining customer numbers.
+It is surprising how many designers are not tuned in to the value their work has in growing and retaining customer numbers.

 Read any branding related blog and you will see authors shouting ‘the future is all about data’… and to a certain degree, they are right, but they are not completely right.